 Stay connected with the latest developments in the Little Histories series by following us on Twitter and Facebook.

 Or sign up to our mailing list to discover more!

-The post An A-Z of the World – E. H. Gombrich on: Versailles appeared first on Yale University Press London Blog.
+The post An A-Z of the World – E. H. Gombrich on: Witchcraft appeared first on Yale University Press London Blog.